CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

 Start by evaluating the technical experience of your team.
 Anyone that will be expected to work with the data will need training or retraining as you begin to move up through the phases of data management.

-- Top-down training.
-Effective CRM data management requires that everyone buys-in to the new way of doing things.
+- Top-down data quality training.
+Effective CRM data management requires that everyone buys-in to the new way of doing things to improve data quality.
 However, it is much easier to implement these policies when your upper management is all making a concerted push for higher quality data.
 Don’t assume that management doesn’t need the same training that rank and file employees will.
-Your entire organization will require meetings, seminars, and programs to help familiarize everyone with these concepts.
+Your entire organization will require meetings, seminars, and programs to help familiarize everyone with these concepts — including marketing, sales, and customer service.

-- Create detailed documentation.
+- Create detailed documentation for data quality improvement.
 With rules established for the different fields, deduplication, and general handling of data, you can create detailed documentation for all of your employees.
 This is an investment that will pay off for years to come, but will always require effort to keep up to date.
 Find tools that help you to enforce the standards and rules that you’ve established, continuously.

-- Create an onboarding program for new employees.
+- Create an onboarding program for new employees to learn about data quality.
 New employees will need training as they begin working with the company.
 Make sure that you have a system in place and are not just throwing them in the deep end as soon as they get started.

 A data management plan requires buy-in especially from the rank-and-file in order to be successful.
 As the ones entering data most regularly, any effort to clean up CRM data depends on them.